coryma/box-node-webhook-to-openwhisk-sample/README.md

 ##### Step 2.
 Clone the repository

+1. Clone the respository and initial the project
 ```
 $ git clone https://github.com/coryma/box-node-webhook-to-openwhisk-sample.git # or fork and clone your own
 $ cd box-node-webhook-to-openwhisk-sample
 $ npm install
 ```
+2. Rename local.env.template to local.env
+3. Edit local.env
+    * In `BOX_USER_ID`, input your Box account ID
+    * In `BOX_CONIF`, paste the contents of your JSON config file into the `''` (keep the single quote).

 ##### Step 3.
 Create OpenWhisk actions and mappings